nicolaferraro/integration-operator/README.md

 - [ ] Add a "on-demand" execution model for:
   - [ ] Timer component
   - [ ] Http component
-- [ ] Optimize performance of the Java runtime (compilation, configuration)
+- [ ] Optimize performance of the runtime with GraalVM
-- [ ] Uniform Go and Java runtime for common components
+- [ ] Convert polyglot runtimes to use GraalVM

 Towards "future":
 - [ ] Extend "on-demand" execution model to other components (messaging)